MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-configure-features.md

         - Users will see a toggle for **Unsafe Site Info**.
         - This toggle is only visible if Admin has set **DefenderExcludeURLInReport = true**.
         - If enabled by Admin, Users can decide if they want to send the unsafe site info to their Organization or not.
-        - By default, its set to `false`, the unsafe site information will not be sent.
+        - By default, its set to `false`.
+The unsafe site information will not be sent.
         - If user toggles it to `true`, the unsafe site details will  be sent.

 Turning the above privacy controls on or off will not impact the device compliance check or conditional access.